matthiasronnau/BANA-273-Term-Project/README.md

 ### Overview
 The motivation behind this project was to use the machine learning skills that we learned in BANA-273, Machine Learning for Analytics.
+We wanted to analyze the features of online news articles that increase the number of shares an article receives.
 ___
 ### Data
 The data for this project was acquired from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
 This websits has over 500 datasets available to use for machine learning projects and research.